jamesrwilliams/personal-site/src/posts/2020/2020-04-22-my-first-pc-build.md

 | Mouse       | Razer Deathadder Essential           |
 | Dock        | Dell 6000 USB-C Dock                 |

-_The dock is super handy for connecting my MacBook to my monitor and for charging without a myriad of cables.
-It also mirrors my setup almost at the Points office which is convenient._
+The dock is super handy for connecting my MacBook to my monitor and for charging without a myriad of cables.
+It also mirrors my setup almost at the Points office which is convenient.

 ## The Build

+The build went well apart from one thing, after spending a few minutes working out why it wouldn't post after I had finished building, I noticed I had wired the front panel connectors to the wrong connections on my Motherboard, so my start button wasn't doing anything!

-I installed the stock CPU fan with the top AMD logo to the right initially.
-I only noticed after trying to install my second RAM kit.
-So while installing the new RAM I took the time to rotate the fan 90deg to keep the AMD logo chunk at the top.
+A day or so after I noticed that I had installed the stock CPU fan with the top AMD logo off by 90deg to the right.
+So while installing my second RAM kit, I took the time to rotate the fan 90deg to keep the AMD logo chunk at the top.
 Looking quite tidy now I think:

 ![CPU Fan in the upright position with all four ram slots filled.](../images/corrected-cpu-fan.jpg)